internetwache/Internetwache-CTF-2016/README.md

 Internetwache CTF 2016
 ======================================

-The Internetwache CTF 2016 repository.
-This repository contains all files, tools and notes which were used to build and host the CTF.
+This is the Internetwache CTF 2016 repository.
+It contains all files, tools and notes which were used to build and host the CTF.
 The ```ctf.db``` contains the final scoreboard information.

 # CTF Details